PrestaShop/prestashop.github.io/content/news/public-oss-demo/2024/upcoming-live-update-february-2024.md

 The second Live Update for the PrestaShop Project in 2024 will happen on **Wednesday, February 7th, 2024** at [4 pm (Paris time)](https://time.is/1600_7_Feb_2024_in_Paris) on [YouTube](https://www.youtube.com/watch?v=HthBm3cbuno)!

-The upcoming Live Update in February 2024 will feature presentation of two very interesting subjects!
+The upcoming Live Update in February 2024 will feature the presentation of two very interesting subjects!

 [Fabien Vallon](https://github.com/fabienvallon) who is Lead Product Manager at [PrestaShop](https://www.prestashop.com) will present an overview of the new Core Upgrade tool that is planned to be released this year.

 We will also have a special guest, [Tomas Ilginis](https://github.com/tomas862), a developer from [Invertus](https://invertus.eu/en/), one of the leading agencies specializing in PrestaShop.
-Tomas will share insights on how he and his colleagues at Invertus prefer to work with PrestaShop modules.
+Tomas will share insights on how himself and his colleagues at Invertus prefer to work with PrestaShop modules.
 This presentation was originally delivered during the [PrestaShop Developer Conference](https://events.prestashop.com/prestashop-developer-conference/en) in Paris.

 {{< cta "https://www.youtube.com/watch?v=HthBm3cbuno" "info" >}}Join us on YouTube!{{< /cta >}}